tingerrr/hydra/tests/core/get-rules/top-margin/test.typ

 ///   smaller one.
 /// - Height and width being `auto` causes fallback to `A4` paper size for
 ///   margin calculation.
+/// - An explicit margin dictionary without `top` or `y` key must assume a top
+///   margin of `auto` instead of panicking.

 #import "/src/lib.typ": core, util